 Take for example Wikipedia which is the authority site for the topic Abraham Lincoln.

 – The incoming links, to your website, which are located on external websites.
-Backlinks in authority websites are one of the biggest factors for ranking your website high in SERP.
+Backlinks made in authority websites are one of the biggest factors for ranking your website high in SERP.

 Moreover, 1 Backlink in an authority website has a value much greater than 10,000 backlinks in low-quality websites.

-– A blog is an area in a website where contents are placed in an orderly manner and divided into categories, sub-categories, tags and pages.
+– A blog is a section in a website where contents are placed in an orderly manner and divided into categories, sub-categories, tags and pages.
 WordPress is the most popular free blogging platform which can be installed in any domain.

 Many SEO experts believe that Google collects the individual bookmarks of user’s Chrome browser, and the URL’s that are bookmarked in Chrome browser get preference in Google SERP.

 – The tactics that are used to manipulate or target only Search Engines and not the only human audience.
-These tactics are banned by search engines and if a site is found following them then search engines imposes huge penalties on it.
+These tactics are banned by search engines, and if a site is found implementing them then search engines impose huge penalties.

 Matt Cutts, who is the head of Google Web Spam Team, once said that 99% of the time Google accurately finds the website that has bought paid link.

 – A software program that is designed to automatically perform the task given to them.